Social media and psychology: Self-identity

 Types of social media engagement may differently affect self-esteem in youth.
 There are unsaid social understanding on social media that make people come as 'uncool' or 'desperate', as a study research points out that liking, commenting on others' s posts is predicted to reduce the appearance of self-esteem.
+About 40% of teens surveyed revealed that they may not post on social media in fear of people ridiculing them for what they post.
 Social media use decrease future appearance confidence in young women especially.
 This has increased the negative effects of the beauty standard that many women and young girls struggle to live up too with social media causing it to become worse for them.
 This has led them to be more negatively affected by social media and to lash out using the device.
-According to the study done in Italy with students that were 11, 13, and 15 years old, “Girls reported higher cyber-victimization and problematic social media usage than boys (9.1% vs 6.0% and 10.2% vs 6.1%, respectively)."
+According to the study done in Italy with students that were 11, 13, and 15 years old, "Girls reported higher cyber-victimization and problematic social media usage than boys (9.1% vs 6.0% and 10.2% vs 6.1%, respectively)."
+On top of that, a survey conducted by the Pew Research Center found that there is more TikTok usage in Black teens (81%) and teen girls (73%) than white teen boys (62%).
+The app TikTok creates the affect that social comparison or the "fear of missing out are related to negative affect and might have detrimental effects on the usage experience and/or TikTok users' lives in general."
+Apps like TikTok can make an addictive social media environment that can have negative correlations to self-esteem.